-H850005\ Drone Poster (SF93) - Exhibit must be designed to educate yourself and others on one or more of the following topics: drone technologies, uses of drones, the different types of drones, types of training needed to operate drones, and the laws and regulations users must follow.
-Posters can be any size up to 28 inches by 22 inches.

-H850006\ Drone Video (SF93) - Exhibit must demonstrate how the drone interacts with the outside world.
-Examples include field scouting, surveying damage from natural disasters, drones used in commercial applications and settings, drones used for structural engineering.
+DRONES H850005 Drone Poster (SF93) - Exhibit must be designed to educate yourself and others on one or more of the following topics: drone technologies, uses of drones, the different types of drones, types of training needed to operate drones, and the laws and regulations users must follow.
+Posters can be any size up to 28 inches x 22 inches.
+H850006 Drone Video (SF93) - Exhibit must demonstrate how the drone interacts with the outside world.
+Examples in Drone Video (SF93) - Exhibit must demonstrate how the drone interacts with the outside world.
+Examples include: field scouting, surveying damage from natural disasters, drones used in commercial applications and settings, drones used for structural engineering.
 Video should not exceed 5 minutes.
-State Fair qualified videos should be submitted to https://go.unl.edu/2024nesfset by August 10, 2024, or be uploaded to a video streaming application and exhibitors MUST provide a hard copy QR code for viewing.
+Videos should be submitted to Melissa Mracek at mmracek2@unl.edu by fair entry deadline or uploaded to a video streaming application and exhibitors MUST provide a hard copy QR code for viewing.
 Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing.